Constant Volume Chamber (MA)

 .

-Mass flow rate of added trace gas through the source.
+Mass flow rate of the impurity gas through the source.

 A positive value adds impurity gas to the connected humid air network.
 A negative value removes impurity gas from this network.